Understanding urine tests

 Other urine tests

-Drugs can also be detected in urine for a certain time after they are used.
-Cannabis can be detected, depending on the type of test used, up to several weeks after it has been taken: drugs like cocaine, ecstasy or heroin for up to 5 days.
-Different tests are also used in detecting drug use: rapid tests, which can help give police fast results in the field, and other tests, that need to be done in laboratories.
-Urine samples are also used when giving athletes drug tests to check whether someone has used banned performance-enhancing substances.
+Drugs can also be detected in urine for a while after being used.
+Depending on the type of test, cannabis can be detected up to several weeks after being consumed.
+Drugs like cocaine, ecstasy or heroin can show up in test results for up to five days.
+Various types of tests can be used here too: Rapid tests help give police fast results on site, while other drug tests need to be sent to a laboratory.
+Urine samples can also be used to test athletes for banned performance-enhancing substances (doping).

 Thomas L. Labor und Diagnose.
 Marburg: Die Medizinische Verlagsgesellschaft.
-7. Auflage 2007.
+7th ed.
+2007.

 Longo DL et al. Harrison’s Principles of internal medicine.
 New York: McGraw-Hill Companies.
 18th ed.
 2011.